instituteforgov/parliament_data/docs/technical_documentation.md

     - the date of the election at which someone left parliament for elections before May 2015;
     - the date the pre-election period starts for the May 2015 election and subsequent elections.

+For MPs `membershipFrom` values are constituency names.

 For **peers**, a single record.

+For peers, `membershipFrom` values are the type of peerage held (e.g. life peer, excepted hereditary). `membershipFromID` values up to and including 10 used for these `membershipFrom` values.